Kentucky basketball under Mark Pope: Insiders reveal transfer portal news, 2026 recruits, roster, best targets

 Mark Pope is entering his third season in Lexington, Ky., as the 2026-27 Kentucky basketball season could be a defining one for the alum.
 Each of the prior five Kentucky coaches -- who lasted at least three seasons -- all made, at least, the Elite Eight by their third seasons with the program.
 Pope's predecessor, John Calipari, won the national championship in his third year, so there are high expectations for the Cats as the 2026 college basketball transfer portal is now open.

-Pope landed Otega Oweh and Denzel Aberdeen from the transfer portal in each of the last two years.
-But the seniors, who were UK's top two scorers this past season, are now out of eligibility.
-Other departures are expected, so Pope is tasked with replenishing the 2026 Kentucky basketball roster by tapping back into the college basketball transfer portal.
+Pope landed Otega Oweh and Denzel Aberdeen from the portal in each of the last two years.
+But the seniors, who were UK's top two scorers in 2025-26, are now out of eligibility.
+Other departures are expected, so Pope is tasked with replenishing the 2026 Kentucky basketball roster by tapping back into the college basketball transfer portal once again as last season's Wildcats lost 70% of their scoring from the prior year.
 If you love the Wildcats, or want the latest roster updates and college basketball transfer portal news, be sure to see what the proven team of insiders are saying at CatsPause, the 247Sports affiliate that covers Kentucky.

 The team of insiders at CatsPause.com are providing up-to-the-minute scoop on the latest intel surrounding the Kentucky basketball coaching transition and roster changes.
 CatsPause has built a solid reputation over its 20+ years covering the Wildcats, and has deep-rooted sources inside and around the Kentucky athletic department.
 And right now, CatsPause is offering 60% off annual subscriptions*, so now is the time to sign up.